onlyjazz/flask-docs/docs/apiflows.md

 1. You have a mobile app that collects data from a device or person, and you want to save the data to the Flask data model.

 2. You have a connected wearable device that connects to your phone app with BLE and you want to save some data to Flask.

 *Pre-requisites:*
-In order to insert data you will have already created the Study, Site, Event and Form (CRF) entities in the Flask data model:
+In order to insert data, you will have already created the Study, Site, Event, and Form (CRF) entities in the Flask data model:

 1. When you have ePRO (electronic patient reported outcomes), then the user credentials you pass to the API will be for the patient.
 When a site coordinator screens a patient, the Add Subject page automatically sends a Welcome email to the patient.